 Please use the hashtags #thesearchforheaven

-To get involved, sponsor ongoing restoration, or propose a Phase 1 or Phase 2 curation, please contact our director via email at info@detroitsound.org or call direct at 313-757-5082
+To get involved, sponsor ongoing restoration, or propose a Phase 1 or Phase 2 curation, please contact us via email at info@detroitsound.org or call direct at 313-757-5082

 2020 UPDATE